Laura Pausini: 1996–1999: Le cose che vivi and La mia risposta / Mi respuesta

-1998–1999: La mia risposta / Mi respuesta

 In 1998, Pausini released her fourth studio album, La mia risposta, together with its Spanish-language counterpart, Mi respuesta.
 The album, which included a song penned by Phil Collins, was dubbed by Italian music critics as a mature work, with influences from soul music, but, despite reaching the top spot of the Italian Albums Chart, it was a moderate commercial success, selling two million copies worldwide.
 The lead single from the album, "Un'emergenza d'amore", was released in September 1998, and was followed by "In assenza di te" and "La mia risposta", the latter being performed during the Festivalbar in 1999.

 To promote the album, Pausini began in early 1999 the La Mia Risposta World Tour '99, during which she performed in theatres throughout Europe.
 On 1 June 1999, she was one of the artists performing along with Italian tenor Luciano Pavarotti in Modena during his annual "Pavarotti and Friends" concert.
 Pavarotti and Pausini duetted in the Italian version of the aria "Dein ist mein ganzes Herz", titled "Tu che m'hai preso il cuor", from Franz Lehár's operetta Das Land des Lächelns.
 The live performance was later included in the album Pavarotti & Friends for the Children of Guatemala and Kosovo.
 In 1999, she also contributed the Richard Marx composition "One More Time" to the Message in a Bottle soundtrack.
 The track was produced by David Foster who was featured on piano.